-This privacy statement explains the nature, scope and purpose of the processing of personal data within our website (hereinafter referred to as “the website”).
-This privacy statement applies regardless of the domains, systems and devices (e.g. desktop, mobile, etc.) used.
+This privacy notice informs you about the processing of personal data within our website.
+The privacy notice applies regardless of the domains, platforms and devices used (e.g. desktop, mobile, etc.).

-In our privacy statement we use various terms within the meaning of the GDPR.
+In our privacy notice, we use various other terms as defined by the GDPR.
 These include terms such as processing, restriction of processing, profiling, pseudonymisation, controller, processor, recipient, third party, consent, supervisory authority and international organisation.
-Art.
-4 GDPR you can find corresponding definitions for these terms.
-The corresponding definitions for these terms can be found in Art.
-4 GDPR.
+You can find the corresponding definitions for these terms in Article 4 of the GDPR.

 mip Consult GmbH

 Tel: +49 (0) 30 – 20 88 999 – 00

 Fax: +49 (0) 30 – 20 88 999 – 88

 You can contact our company data protection officer at:

 2. What sources and data do we use?